 If you’re handy with a sewing machine I found this tutorial on how to make your own reusable fabric crackers, or if you’re more into glue and paper then here’s a great post on making DIY plastic-free crackers.

 If the thought of making your own fills you with dread then Etsy is your friend, as always!
 I found these beautiful reusable fabric ones and some lovely fabric crowns to go inside.
-Alternatively here are some lovely minimalist personalised brown paper crackers that come with hat and joke but space for your own gift; and some super-stylish botanical crackers that come with a packet of seeds inside.
+Alternatively here are some lovely minimalist personalised brown paper crackers that come with hat and joke but space for your own gift; and a DIY cracker kit made with seed paper so you can plant wildflowers for the spring.

 As for fillers if you’re going the fill-your-own route, how about vegan and Fairtrade lip balm tins, individually wrapped organic vegan truffles from Booja Booja, or charming keyrings that double up as a papercraft punch?
 For the younger members of the family I found these colourful wooden spinning tops which are just the perfect size for fitting into a cracker.

 5) Eat no (or at least less) meat